Last updated on February 10, 2023 by Wandering our World

-Expect good service in the Cook Islands too, but this is a laid back nation, and things can move a bit slow.
+Expect good service in the Cook Islands too.
+But this is a laid back nation and things can move a bit slower than Bora Bora.
 Waiters can take their time, and buses sometimes arrive late.
-It’s all part of this island’s charm.
+But it’s all part of this island’s charm.

 Below we look at the culture in each island, and what you should expect if you choose to visit!